 Very Truly yours

 The Adjutant General

 When the POWs were moved to Cabanatuan, on June 1, Willard was left behind at Camp O’Donnell because he was considered too ill to be moved.
 According to 2nd Lt.
 Jacques Merrifield’s diary on the 192nd Tank Battalion, Sgt.
 Willard H. Campbell died from malaria on Wednesday, June 3, 1942.
 His date of death was confirmed by records kept by the medical staff at the camp.
-He was the 1,155 POW to die in the camp and was buried in the camp cemetery Section: L, Row: 9, Grave 3.
+He was the 1,155 POW to die in the camp and was buried in the camp cemetery in Section: L, Row 9, Grave 3.
 It is not known when his family learned of his death.

 In July 1942, his sister received a second message from the War Department.
 The following is an excerpt from it.

 “The last report of casualties received by the War Department from the Philippines arrived early in the morning of May 6.
 Through this date, Sergeant Willard H. Campbell had not been reported as a casualty.
 The War Department will consider the persons serving in the Philippine Islands as “missing in action” from the date of the surrender of Corregidor, May 7, until definite information to the contrary is received.

 “Efforts to secure prisoner of war lists from the Philippines have not been successful to this date due to the lack of communication and the fact that the Japanese Government has not yet given permission for the Swiss representative and the International Red Cross delegates to make visits to prisoner of war camps in the islands.
 When the lists of prisoners are received, we will clear the name of your son and send you any additional information that we may have.”